scorley627/restaurant-page/README.md

 # restaurant-page

-A basic restaurant created to demonstrate bundling with webpack.
+A basic restaurant page created to demonstrate bundling with webpack.